-The America for Bulgaria Foundation works in partnership with Bulgarians to support the country's private sector and related democratic institutions.
+The Foundation works in partnership with Bulgarians to support the country's private sector and related democratic institutions.

-The America for Bulgaria Foundation seeks to enhance the longstanding legacy of goodwill and friendship between the American and Bulgarian people to promote the US - Bulgaria people-to-people contacts.
+The Foundation seeks to enhance the longstanding legacy of goodwill and friendship between the American and Bulgarian people to promote the US - Bulgaria people-to-people contacts.
 Through its grants and programs, the Foundation represents the generous spirit of the American people and embodies the highest standards of US ethical conduct, transparency, and core values.